35 SaaS Dashboard Design Examples, Trends and Patterns (2026)

 Should a SaaS dashboard have dark mode?

 For products used during extended sessions (monitoring, analytics, development tools), dark mode reduces eye strain and is expected.
-Datadog, Grafana, and Vercel all offer dark mode.
+Datadog, Grafana, Sentry, Supabase, and Vercel all offer dark mode.
 For lighter-use products like CRMs or project tools, it is a nice-to-have but not critical.
-Prioritize contrast ratios and readability over aesthetic preference.
+Prioritize contrast ratios and readability over aesthetic preference, and design dark-first rather than inverting a light theme.

 Working on a SaaS product?
 Talk to our team, we will audit your UX and show you exactly what is killing your activation.